Lower bound for the T count via unitary stabilizer nullity

 If $s(U)=4^n$, by Lemma \ref{lem:10s}, for every Pauli operator $\sigma_\bv$, $U \sigma_\bv U^\dagger$ is a Pauli operator, thus $U$ is a Clifford unitary.
-On the other hand, if $U$ is a Clifford operator, by Lemma \ref{lem:Clifford10}, it's easy to verify $s(U)=4^n.$ \end{proof}
+On the other hand, if $U$ is a Clifford operator, by Lemma \ref{lem:Clifford10}, it is easy to verify $s(U)=4^n.$ \end{proof}